opencord/docs/developer/imagebuilder.md

 # Building Docker Images with imagebuilder

-The current CORD implementation consists of many interrelated Docker images.
+CORD consists of many interrelated Docker images.
-Making sure that the images used in a deployment are consistent with the source tree on disk is a challenge and required a tool, called `imagebuilder`, to be developed to perform image rebuilds in a consistent and efficient manner.
+Making sure that the images used in a deployment are consistent with the source tree is a challenge we address with a tool called `imagebuilder`.

-Imagebuilder is currently used to build the XOS, ONOS, and the `mavenrepo` (source of ONOS Apps used in CORD) images, and pull down other required images.
+`imagebuilder` is currently used to build the XOS, ONOS, and the `mavenrepo` (source of ONOS Apps used in CORD) images.

-While `imagebuilder` will pull down required images from DockerHub and build/tag images, it does not push those images or delete obsolete ones.
-These tasks are left to other software (Ansible, Jenkins) which should take in YAML output from `imagebuilder` and take the appropriate actions.
+While `imagebuilder` pulls down required images from DockerHub and builds/tags images, it does not push those images or delete obsolete ones.
+These tasks are left to other software (Ansible, Jenkins), which should take in YAML output from `imagebuilder` and then perform the appropriate actions.

 ## Obtaining and Rebuilding Images

-For the normal build process, you won't need to manually download images as the `docker-images` make target that runs imagebuilder will automatically be run as a part of the build process.
+For the normal build process, you won't need to manually download images as the `docker-images` make target that runs `imagebuilder` will automatically be run as a part of the build process.

-If you do need to rebuild images, there is a `make clean-images` target that will force imagebuilder to be run again and images to be moved into place.
+If you do need to rebuild images, there is a `make clean-images` target that forces `imagebuilder` to be run again and images to be moved into place.

 ## Adding a new Docker Image to CORD

-There are several cases where an Image would need to be added to CORD.
+There are several cases where an Image might need to be added to CORD.

 ### Adding an Image Developed Outside of CORD